 Walking the Estate

 Explore the ancient woodlands here at Buckland Abbey by heading out on one of the circular walks through the estate.
-April and May is also a great time to see the carpets of bluebells.
+Take a gentle stroll through the changing colour of our ancient woodlands.
+Here are our picks of what's not to be missed this autumn.

 Which walks are best?

-The red route is about 2.5 miles long and is the most picturesque and takes you through the fields and woodlands.
+The red route is the most picturesque and takes you through the fields and woodlands.
 This route can get quite muddy, especially after heavy rain, so remember to pack the wellies.

 Walking boots are reccomended for this walk, as the paths can be uneven through the woods.